NLeSC/Massive-PotreeConverter/README.md

 More detailed steps:

-- We get the bounding cube, the number of points and the average density of the massive point cloud.
-We can use `mpc-info`.
+- get_info.py: We get the bounding cube, the number of points and the average density of the massive point cloud.
 First argument is the input folder with all the input data.
 Second argument is the number of processes we want to use to get the information.
 The tool also computes suggested values for the number of tiles and for the Cubic Axis Aligned Bounding Box (CAABB), the spacing and the number of levels.
 These values must be used in the next steps!
 Assuming  `input` is a folder with a bunch of LAS or LAZ files, run:
 ```
-mpc-info -i input -c [number processes]
+python get_info.py -i <laz input directory>
 ```

 - We use `mpc-tiling` to create tiles and we use the previous computed (by `mpc-info`)